NHSDigital/dtos-participant-manager/README.md

 docker-compose up --build keycloak
 ```

-This should result in Keycloak being available at <https://localhost:8443/realms/master>
+This should result in keycloak being available at <https://localhost:8443/realms/master>

 One final change is to make the local .env file to have the following values